Physiome/pmrplatform/README.md

 ## Develop

+Each member in this workspace are packages that together form the Physiome Model Repository.
+There will be additional README files within each of them, documenting their use.

-As this package make use of the `sqlx::query!` family of macros using offline mode, the `sqlx-cli` package must be installed, and be used to update the query metadata so that the package may be built.
+One thing of note, the `pmrmodel` packagemakes  use of the `sqlx::query!` family of macros using offline mode to allow the project to build without requiring a connection to a database.
+The project will build as normal unless modifications to SQL are required, in which case the `sqlx-cli` package must be installed, and be used to update the metadata file so that the package may be built with the updated queries.

 On systems with `sh` compatible shell, at the project root, run the following commands instead of `cargo sqlx prepare`